Why you NEED to take ballet!

 Alignment and Technique

 One of the key benefits of ballet is alignment.
 What is alignment?
 It’s how you hold your body.
 Think of it as posture, but not just for your shoulders- for your hips, legs, arms and feet too.
 Alignment isn’t just for aesthetic.
+Ballet training is a perfect posture corrector to your body.
 When you understand how to hold your body properly, your muscles can move efficiently.
 Poor alignment can cause balance issues, or worse, injuries down the road.
 Think of your body as a stack of cards.
 If one card falls out of place, the entire structure will fall down.
 This is the same with alignment in dance.
 When a hip, shoulder, or ankle is out of alignment it becomes nearly impossible to complete a balance, turn, or jump.

 In ballet class you will learn how to keep your pelvis still, rotate your leg from the hip, and use the correct port de bras (movement of the arms).
 No matter what style of dance you choose to focus on, understanding how to stack your vertebrae in correct alignment is going to be important.
 Ballet uses repetition and a codified system of positions to create strong dancers.
 By taking class your body will learn how to hold its own weight correctly.
 Finding your centre will be a breeze, and once you’ve found it you can then begin to experiment with leaning away from it.
 You may be drawn to a beautiful contemporary dancer’s ability to dive, roll, bend, and shift direction with ease.
 They wouldn’t be able to complete any of these difficult movements without a strong foundation of correct alignment.
 Some of the best contemporary dancers in the world understand that in order to move freely, they must first learn ballet technique.